Phthalates: Other uses

-Diallyl phthalate is used to prepare vinyl ester resins with excellent electrical insulation properties, these are used to manufacture of electronics components.
-Alkyds are sometimes classes as phthalates, as they meet the technical definition, however, being polymeric esters of phthalic acid their properties and applications are very different.
+Diallyl phthalate is used to prepare vinyl ester resins with good electrical insulation properties.
+These resins are used to manufacture of electronics components.

 History

 The development of cellulose nitrate plastic in 1846 led to the patent of castor oil in 1856 for use as the first plasticizer.
 In 1870, camphor became the more favored plasticizer for cellulose nitrate.
 Phthalates were first introduced in the 1920s and quickly replaced the volatile and odorous camphor.
 In 1931, the commercial availability of polyvinyl chloride (PVC) and the development of di(2-ethylhexyl) phthalate (DEHP) began the boom of the plasticizer PVC industry.

-In February 2009, the Joint Research Centre (JRC) of the European Commission published a review of methods to measure phthalates in food.

-In 2021, a study looked for phthalates in 64 fast food items.
-Phthalate DnBP was detected in 81 percent of the samples, while DEHP was found in 70 percent.
-Diethylhexyl terephthalate (DEHT), the main alternative to DEHP, was detected in 86%.